Policies

 CCAC Policy Manual

-Administrative regulations set forth rules and procedures that interpret board of trustee policies and describe the manner in which those policies will be implemented at the college and at each of its campuses and centers.
+Administrative regulations explain board policies and how they are carried out across the college’s campuses and centers.
 Administrative regulations are developed and revised, as needed, by the administration and approved by the college president.

 Read the Policy Manual